Close

 As a school we are committed to the belief that every child is an individual who brings something special to the school community.
 All students, regardless of ability, background or ethnicity, have the right to participate in and enjoy all aspects of school life, and have the opportunity to meet their full potential.

-The Learning Support Faculty is led by the SENCo, Ms Wright with the assistance of Miss Edejer, Deputy SENDCo.
+The Learning Support Faculty is led by the SENCo, Ms Wright with the assistance of Deputy SENDCo Mrs Baker.
 We have a team of Teaching Assistants with training and experience of supporting students with a variety of needs such as Autism, Speech, Language and Communication Difficulties, Visual and Hearing Impairments, Down Syndrome and literacy difficulties.
 The faculty is supported by Mr Newbery, Head of School.

 Admissions to Sir John Lawes School, including for students with education, health and care plans, disabilities and Looked after Children, are handled by the Local Education Authority.
 A copy of our Admissions Policy can be found on the school website.
 The Information Report below explains our approach to supporting students with SEND and how students access any additional help that they need.